Community-in-Residence Design Festival

 Space Saloon and Designers on Holiday have mutually held collective design festivals over the past 6 years, engaging international participants in design-build projects, field research and craft led workshops.
 Their week-long events have focused on experimental, collaborative and environmentally focused projects that celebrate the energy and knowledge produced through their interdisciplinary settings.

-From May 23 - 31, 2020, both groups will team up to host and curate a new “community-in-residence” festival at a new location at Blue Sky Center in New Cuyama, California, located approximately two hours north of Los Angeles.
+Both groups will team up to host and curate a new “community-in-residence” festival at a new location at Blue Sky Center in New Cuyama, California, located approximately two hours north of Los Angeles.

 Daily creative and scientific workshops will be conducted with a range of workshop leaders, while larger building projects will take place with invited architects and designers during the course of the week.
 Participants, ranging from university students, young professionals and local community members, will live and work together to learn essential skills in designing and making.
 Public lectures and events will be held throughout the week, opening up participants to a wide variety of ideas all focused on the theme DeSaturated.